Dog Licking your Face and what it means

 Dogs have an innate instinct to keep themselves as clean as possible, so they often lick themselves or other canines.
 This same behaviour is extended to their owners, sometimes including cleaning their ears.

-Dogs Lick people as a form of Greeting
+Dogs lick people as a form of greeting.

 It’s almost like a celebration when you get home, and your dog jumps up to greet you.
 Dogs love reuniting with their family and always express their joy.

 Dogs are known for unconditional love and loyalty, so it’s not surprising that dogs often reciprocate our affection with licks.
 Dog licks signify respect and connection between humans and their canine companions.
-They’re the equivalent of handshakes or waves; when a dog licks you, they’re saying “hello” in their particular way.
+They’re the equivalent of handshakes or waves; when a dog licks you, they say “hello” in their particular way.
 Licking is also a way for dogs to show that they care about us, as it releases endorphins and creates a feeling of contentment in humans and dogs.

 Even the most well-trained canine may need help understanding that shaking hands is an appropriate greeting.
-Dogs are expressive animals and prefer to show their excitement by showering you with wet kisses and affectionate licks.
+Dogs are expressive animals and prefer to show excitement by showering you with wet kisses and affectionate licks.
 It’s important to remember that while teaching our furry friends tricks is fun, they naturally want to express their love in the way they know best – with lots of licking!

 Dogs show affection when they lick

-Excessive licking is likely an affectionate way for your dog to show you that they love you.
+Excessive licking is likely an affectionate way for your dog to show you they love you.
 He might be picking up on your behavioural cues and exhibiting these behaviours to calm or soothe you!

 A dog seeking attention